horde6/Form/README.md

 ## License

-This library is licensed under the Apache License 2.0.
 See the LICENSE file for details.

 ## Support